 Chad Taylor was one of 12 New Zealand authors invited to tour France for Les Belles Etrangeres in 2006.
 His sixth novel The Church of John Coltrane was published in 2009.
 He appeared at the Frankfurt Book Festival in 2012.

 In 2013 his original 2005 screenplay REALITi was produced as a feature film which premiered at the New Zealand International Film Festival and was selected for Fantastic Fest 2014.
 Harry Knowles at Ain't It Cool News said: "This is a deliberately paced mind-bender … A societal science fiction horror film.
 The more you hang in there, the more you’re rewarded."
 REALITi received five nominations in the New Zealand Film Awards including Best Screenplay.

 Taylor's original work on Kurt Cobain featured in the art & text project Mythiq27 in Paris in 2014.

-In 2015 he dramatised his short story 'Close to You' for Radio New Zealand.
+In 2015 Chad Taylor scripted the radio version of his short story 'Close to You' for Radio New Zealand.
 The production was nominated for Best Drama in the Asia-Pacific Broadcasting Union (ABU) Prizes 2016.